Yes, I am a believer that forever is possible in a relationship, and in marriage.

 I will be sharing with you practical tips, gained from being married for 23 years (and counting) to my girlfriend of 5 years.

-- It’s all about choosing the right partner- who share your faith, principles and aspirations.
-Let your brain be the clearing house and gatekeeper to the doors of your heart.
+- It’s all about choosing the right partner- who shares your faith, principles, and aspirations.
+Let your brain be the clearinghouse and gatekeeper to the doors of your heart.
 Think before you feel.
-Needless to say, you need also to pray for and ask God to lead you the right person.
+Needless to say, you need also to pray for and ask God to lead you to the right person.

-- It’s all about the foundation, how your relationship began form the fundamentals.
+- It’s all about the foundation, how your relationship began to form the fundamentals.
 Your future will collapse if you have weak fundamentals.
 In our case, I was busted twice before I convinced my wife that I’m worth the love, and I courted her for more than 6 months.
 She is a former teacher in college, and yes, she is older than me.
-This served as foundation to our relationship.
-Crucial to that, when we both became Christian, we involved Jesus in the centre of our relationship.
-So whenever there is an opportunity to try out new relationships, we go back to the fundamentals, and chose to stick with each other.
+This served as the foundation of our relationship.
+Crucial to that, when we both became Christian, we involved Jesus in the center of our relationship.
+So whenever there is an opportunity to try out new relationships, we go back to the fundamentals and chose to stick with each other.

 - Always be truthful even when it hurts.
 This strengthens the foundation.
-The longterm benefits of honesty far outweighs the short term gain of keeping secrets from each other.
+The long-term benefits of honesty far outweigh the short-term gain of keeping secrets from each other.
 We are not born yesterday, we know when our partner is not disclosing everything, so the suspicion and distrust grows.

-- The goosebumps of courtship fades, but goosebumps is not love.
+- The goosebumps of courtship fade, but goosebumps is not love.
 If you’ll accept this as fact, you will not look for goosebumps from another person, when you get used to your partner.

 - Learn to forgive.
-At one point of your relationship, someone will trip.
+At one point in your relationship, someone will trip.
 Most likely the man.
-My own marriage were on the rocks at one point because of me.
+My own marriage was on the rocks at one point because of me.
 However, because of #1-#4, we worked it out.
-It’s not easy, its painful, but its worth trying if you believe on forever, God will help you fix the issue, heal the wound and restore the trust.
+It’s not easy, it’s painful, but it’s worth trying if you believe in forever, God will help you fix the issue, heal the wound and restore the trust.